RSI Security

 Step #3: Implement Practices Up to Your Required Maturity Level

-The next step, arguably the most critical, is implementing all required controls for your requisite CMMC Maturity Level.
-At a glance, this is most challenging at Levels 2 and 3, which require the most significant adoption of new practices (55 and 58, respectively).
+The next and arguably most critical step in preparing for a CMMC audit is implementing all required controls for your target Maturity Level.
+Levels 2 and 3 are often the most challenging, requiring adoption of 55 and 58 new practices, respectively.

-However, the actual controls introduced are more complex and challenging at each Level, meaning that the 15 integrated at Level 5 may be more challenging than the 58 at Level 3.
-And, as noted above, another major element of each Level is ensuring all Processes meet their required thresholds.
-Thus, in practice, no Level is easy to achieve.
+Complexity increases with each Level.
+For instance, the 15 practices integrated at Level 5 may be more technically challenging than the 58 at Level 3.
+In addition, each Level requires that all Processes meet their respective maturity thresholds, making no Level “easy” to achieve.

-What makes this step attainable is understanding the scope of all controls, distributed across the 17 Domains and their 43 Capabilities, which give shape to the 171 Practices.
-With the full extent of a Domain in view (e.g. the 27 Practices for “SC”), it becomes easier to plan for the specific controls required for a specific Level (two SC Practices for Level 1, 15 for Level 3, etc.).
+Success in this step comes from understanding the full scope of controls, which are organized across 17 Domains and 43 Capabilities, encompassing 171 Practices in total.
+Viewing an entire Domain—such as the 27 practices for SC—helps organizations plan and implement the specific controls required for each Maturity Level (e.g., 2 SC practices for Level 1, 15 for Level 3).

 Breakdown of All CMMC Required Practices by Cybersecurity Domain